MahdiNouraie/Advanced-Football-Analytics/README.md

 ### 3. `Bootstrapping.R`
 This script applies **bootstrapping** to the clustering results, enabling an evaluation of the **stability** of the clustering outcomes when subject to data perturbations.

+### 4. `Evaluation.R`
+This script applies four different regression models with represetatives as input and remaining features as output to predict the remaining variables.

-### 4. `data_aggregated.csv`
+### 5. `data_aggregated.csv`
-This file contains the final, cleaned data set produced by the `Preprocessing.R` script, which is subsequently used in the clustering and bootstrapping analyses.
+This file contains the final, cleaned data set produced by the `Preprocessing.R` script, which is subsequently used in the next analyses.

 ---